schurig/command-line-interface-upload-script/README.md

 # What I am still working on

-- put link to file in clipboard
-- directory support
 - custom public and private ssh-keys
 - ftp support
 - multible file support